-Delve into one of St. Petersburg’s must-sees on a private 5-hour tour of the Peter and Paul Fortress and Cathedral.
+Delve into one of St. Petersburg’s must-sees on a private 3-hour tour of the Peter and Paul Fortress and Cathedral.
 Experience the daily firing of the fortress’ cannon, and visit the cathedral, set within the walls.
 View the church's interior, home to the tombs of the Romanov tsars; learn about the dynasty’s history, and see the bell tower and gold-needle spire.
 Plus, admire the city panoramas from Vasilievsky Island.
-Entrance fees are not included.
+Upgrade to included entrance fees.

 Peter and Paul Cathedral tour, St Petersburg

 Meet your guide, who will be on foot, at your St. Petersburg hotel, and begin your 3-hour private tour.
 Let your guide know if there’s anything you want to see more of: your tour is private, so the itinerary is customizable.

 Then, walk and use public transport to reach your first stop, the 1960s-built Gorkovskaya Metro station.
 Admire the station’s spaceship-like design, and learn why it’s named after late Russian writer Maxim Gorky.

 Next, meander through the Park of Miniatures to see its scaled-down sculptures of landmarks such as the Hermitage and Church on Spilled Blood.

 Continue to the Peter and Paul Fortress, the city’s first building.
 Founded by Peter the Great in 1703, this massive complex has been used as a military base, prison, and royal burial site through the centuries.